Medical News Observer

 Girls with attention deficit hyperactivity disorder are at higher risk than girls without ADHD for multiple mental disorders that often lead to cascading problems such as abusive relationships, teenage pregnancies, poor grades and drug abuse, UCLA psychologists report in the journal Pediatrics.

-The researchers, who conducted by far the most comprehensive analysis of girls and ADHD, report: 37.7 percent of girls with ADHD met criteria for an anxiety disorder, compared with only 13.9 percent of girls without ADHD.
-10.3 percent of girls with ADHD were diagnosed with depression compared with only 2.9 percent without ADHD.
-42 percent of girls with ADHD were diagnosed with oppositional defiant disorder, compared with just 5 percent of girls without it.12.8 percent of girls with ADHD were diagnosed with conduct disorder compared with only 0.8 percent without ADHD.
-Conduct disorder is similar to oppositional defiant disorder, but with more severe behavioral problems, such as committing violent acts, setting fires and hurting animals.
+The researchers, who conducted by far the most comprehensive analysis of girls and ADHD, report that 37.7 percent of girls with ADHD met the criteria for an anxiety disorder, compared with only 13.9 percent of girls without ADHD.
+10.3 percent of girls with ADHD were diagnosed with depression, compared with only 2.9 percent without ADHD.
+Forty-two percent of girls with ADHD were diagnosed with oppositional defiant disorder, compared with just 5 percent of girls without it.12.8 percent of girls with ADHD were diagnosed with conduct disorder compared with only 0.8 percent without ADHD.
+Conduct disorder is similar to oppositional defiant disorder but with more severe behavioral problems, such as committing violent acts, setting fires, and hurting animals.

 Most ADHD studies focused on boys, or compared girls with ADHD to boys with ADHD – not to girls without ADHD.
 ADHD is often harder to detect in girls than in boys because girls with the disorder may appear disengaged, forgetful or disorganized, and perceived as “Spacey” and stay “Under the radar” without being referred for assessment and treatment, said lead author Irene Tung, a UCLA graduate student in psychology and National Science Foundation graduate research fellow.